 While promoting André Sornay’s work over the last fifteen years, Alain Marcelpoil has also explored that of other artists.
 Originally an Art Nouveau enthusiast, he turned to Art Deco in the 1980s, encouraged by informed and passionate collectors.
 Born in Lyon, Alain Marcelpoil took particular interest in twentieth century artists from that region.
 This lead to his discovery of André Sornay’s modern, innovative and very particular creations.
 André Sornay’s ‘cloutage’ technique enabled him, for example, to propose unique works of art at modest prices; a clever way of democratising art that evokes the principles adhered to by the UAM (Union of Modern Artists).

-André Sornay is now recognised as an important and very avant-garde creator, and his work is regularly in the foreground at international events including the following: the Salon du Collectionneur, the Pavilion des Arts et du Design and the Biennale des Antiquaires in Paris, the BRAFA in Belgium, the Biennale in Monaco, PAD London, the International Art and Design Fair in New York, Design Miami/Basel… Alain Marcelpoil – a member of the Compagnie Nationales des Experts (CNE) and the Syndicat Nationale des Antiquaires (SNA)– takes part in all these events.
+André Sornay is now recognised as an important and very avant-garde creator, and his work is regularly in the foreground at international events including the following: the Pavilion des Arts et du Design in Paris, the PAD in London, as well as the TEFAF in New York.
+Alain Marcelpoil – a member of the Compagnie Nationales des Experts (CNE) and the Syndicat Nationale des Antiquaires (SNA)– takes part in all these events.
 He is also one of the expert of the committee of expert during the vetting in BRAFA Brussels and Masterpiece London.